-Told as a story, the Gospel of Mark introduces Jesus as a leader who suffers to save His people.
-The people, disciples and readers must decide if Jesus is the Messiah.
+The Gospel of Mark introduces Jesus as a leader who suffers to save his people, leaving the reader to decide if Jesus is the promised Messiah.

-In the first half, everyone questions who He is, the middle questions the disciples' belief about Him and the second half tells how He became the Messiah.
-Many Jews hoped that the Messiah would overthrow the Romans and rule as king, but as we read this book, we see that He came as a servant to set up the kingdom of God on earth.
-While He is the Son of God, He also sacrificed His life to save people from slavery to sin.
-The book's abrupt ending challenges us to decide if we believe He is the Messiah.
+Many Jews hoped that the Messiah would overthrow the Romans and rule as king, but as we read this book, we see that Jesus came as a servant to bring God's Kingdom.
+Despite his divine power, he sacrificed his life to save people from slavery to sin.
+The book's abrupt ending challenges us to decide if we believe he is the Messiah.